7 Different Types of Rattlesnakes in Utah

 It takes its name from the Great Basin region of the United States, home to much of its habitat.

-A subspecies of the western rattlesnake, the great basin rattlesnake has a length range of 16 to 64 inches.
-However, the average length of these snakes is three feet.
+A subspecies of the western rattlesnake, the great basin rattlesnake’s length range is 16 to 64 inches.
+However, its average length is three feet.

 In addition to having broad, stocky bodies, Great Basin rattlesnakes often have colors that range from light brown to olive brown to yellowish-brown.